loloof64/ChessPgnReviser/README.md

 You should take care that each game of the pgn has at least a star as a result, and is not empty.
 Otherwise some game may be forgotten.

-Application Icon has been downloaded from [FlatIcon](https://www.flaticon.com/) and designed by Flat Icons.

-FreeSerif font downloaded from https://fr.fonts2u.com/free-serif.police.

 ## Developers